carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

         2. ✅ framework adjusted to the song length
             * ✅ play modes
             * ✅ need to take into the account the time to render the image
-    2. hand-drawn 2D assets
+    2. ✅hand-drawn 2D assets
 	* expensive HDD operations arising from the image loading
-		* load the fireman images when necessary, not at the start of the sketch
+		* ✅load the fireman images when necessary, not at the start of the sketch
     3. Python scripts

         3. video merging